 It is ultimately up to you to decide on the most convenient time.

-What if I’m Late Taking the PIO Shot?
+What To Do if You’re Late Taking Your PIO Shot

 Taking your shot at the same time every day is the most important thing, so if you need to move your shot times to earlier or later in the day, please discuss this change with your doctor.

-How Long Do You Take Progesterone Shots After IVF Transfer?
+How Long Progesterone Shots Are Continued After IVF Transfer

-According to the Fertility & Reproductive Medicine Center of Washington University Physicians, “most IVF clinics in the US recommend progesterone supplementation for 8-10 weeks after egg retrieval/FET” (frozen embryo transfer).
+According to the Fertility & Reproductive Medicine Center, “most IVF clinics in the US recommend progesterone supplementation for 8-10 weeks after egg retrieval/FET” (frozen embryo transfer).

 How long you take progesterone after a transfer will vary depending on your specific situation though, so speak to your healthcare provider about how long this will be.

-For example, fertility expert Dr. Randy Morris explains below that, in the case of a blastocyst transfer, progesterone shots should continue for a further 6-7 weeks.
+For example, fertility expert Dr. Randy Morris explains in the video below that, in the case of a blastocyst transfer, progesterone shots should continue for a further 6-7 weeks.

 In a normal pregnancy, the placenta takes over from progesterone production at around 12 weeks or after the first trimester.